mintlify/connector/server/README.md

-# 🪴 Mintlify Connect
+# 🪴 Mintlify Backend

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Mintlify Connect
+> A GitHub App built with [Probot](https://github.com/probot/probot) in conjunction with

 ## Setup